Do you find it difficult when you need to choose a retirement plan and investment option?

 As individuals, we want a secure future and a comfortable post-retirement life; annuities (pensions) help achieve this by protecting us from unpleasant situations.
 Annuities can be bought to generate income during retirement, and because by nature these are similar to pensions, they are called pension plans.
 Some Mutual Funds have started offering pension plans which have an investment in both debt and equity components.

-Here is a brief note on pension plans and mutual funds to help you make an informed decision basis what suits you and your personal needs.
+Here is a brief note on pension plans and mutual funds to help you make an informed decision basis that suits you and your personal needs.

 Retirement / Pension Plans and Mutual Funds - The basics you must be aware of